GSA/devsecops-ekk-stack/README.md

 This stack is based on [this CloudFormation example.](https://us-west-2.console.aws.amazon.com/cloudformation/designer/home?region=us-west-2&templateUrl=https://s3.amazonaws.com/scriptdepot/es.template)

 It currently does NOT introduce any demonstration data.
+Future revisions may include demo data or integration tests.

 ## Deployment